Key Points

 - Premature neutering (before full developmental maturity)

-As you can see, being mindful of your pup’s forming joints is very important.
-It’s best to avoid any surgery or intense exercise until they have reached adulthood, and feeding them a proper diet is crucial, especially during their first year of life.
+To protect their hip joints, avoid putting your puppy through any surgery or intense exercise until adulthood.
+Feeding your pup a proper diet is also crucial, especially during their first year of life.

 Which breeds are more prone to developing hip dysplasia?